Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 **Description & Location:**

-* Babel is the **colossal, impossibly tall tower** that serves as the absolute **centerpiece and defining landmark of Orario**.
+* Babel is the colossal, impossibly tall tower that serves as the absolute centerpiece and defining landmark of Orario.
 It pierces the heavens, visible from almost anywhere within the city and for great distances beyond.
-* Its location is paramount: it is built **directly over the only known entrance to the Dungeon**, acting as both a seal and a gateway.
+* Its location is paramount: it is built directly over the only known entrance to the Dungeon, acting as both a seal and a gateway.
 The entire city of Orario radiates outwards from its base.
 * **Exterior (Expanded):** Babel's appearance defies conventional architecture.
-It's often described as being made of a **strange, seamless, ivory-white or pearlescent material** that seems almost alive, possibly super-hardened stone, magically reinforced material, or something else entirely of divine or Dungeon-related origin.
+It's often described as being made of a strange, seamless, ivory-white or pearlescent material that seems almost alive, possibly super-hardened stone, magically reinforced material, or something else entirely of divine or Dungeon-related origin.
 Its surface is generally smooth, perhaps with subtle, swirling patterns or faint runes visible only up close.
 The tower's design might incorporate elements that seem both ancient and futuristic, with clean lines soaring upwards, possibly tapering